-When you submit an essay or report, you should read through your assignment more than once; each time with a different focus.
+When you submit an assignment, you should read through your work carefully more than once; each time with a different focus.
 First, sort out the big issues which will have an impact on your final mark.
 Then, pay attention to the details which leave a good impression of your work.

 a.
 Is it an essay or report or other?

 b.
 Check the presentation requirements set out by your School/ tutor (e.g,. should lines be double-spaced?
 Should you include your name or ID?)